boochow/hvcc_loguesdk_v1/README.md

 ### Size of the Heap Memory

-Due to the 32KB memory space limitation, you must specify the heap size of an oscillator unit during the build process.
-The heap size can be set as a compiler flag, for example:
+Due to the 32KB memory space limitation, you must specify the heap size of an oscillator unit before the build process.
+The heap size can be set as a compiler flag:

 ```makefile
 -DUNIT_HEAP_SIZE=3072
 ```

-The heap size is automatically estimated in `project.mk`, or you can manually specify the size like this:
+The heap size estimation process is integrated into `project.mk`, or you can manually specify the size like this:

 ```bash
 make HEAP_SIZE=4096
 ```

-To estimate the required heap memory size, this external generator creates a C source file (`testmem.c`) and a Makefile (`Makefile.testmem`).

-When gcc and g++ are available in your environment, this code is built and executed from `project.mk`, and the estimated heap size is saved in `logue_heap_size.mk`.
+For automatic estimation, this external generator creates `testmem.c` and `Makefile.testmem`.
+When GCC and G++ are available, `testmem.c` is built and executed from `project.mk`, and the estimated heap size is saved in `logue_heap_size.mk`.

 You can check the `malloc()` calls and the total requested memory for generating the first 6400 samples by running: